Infinity-Surge/open-ventilator/README.md

-# open-ventilator
+# Open Ventilator Project
-Implementation of BP560 ventilator based on Medtronic Requirements documentation and schematics.

-On March 30, 2020, Medtronic released the engineering requirements, schematics and information regarding the BP560 ventilator.
-No software or source code was released.
+On March 30, 2020, Medtronic released the engineering requirements, schematics and information regarding the BP560 ventilator to the public.
+With much fan-fare, they released what was hoped would be something that would jump start the production of ventilators required to keep covid-19 patients alive.
+With a great deal of excitement, many engineers quickly downloaded the information.

+However, the excitement soon died, as there was no software or source code released.
+As a result, the end user could not actually build a usable ventilator and submit a ventilator for FDA approval.

-To build a ventilator requires a myriad of disciplines.
-Mechanical engineering, electronics engineering, QA, and software engineering.
-Arguably, the most difficult and onerous part is in the software engineering and testing.
+To build a ventilator requires a myriad of disciplines: mechanical engineering, electrical engineering, QA, legal, and software engineering.

+While a mechanical ventilator is a somewhat complex piece of machinery, the electronics and mechanical design is relatively simplistic.
+The bulk of the work in getting a modern mechanical ventilator working and certified is in the software.
+Arguably, the most difficult, onerous, and time-consuming part of developing a ventilator is in the software engineering and testing.

-The aim of this project is to produce an modular MCU-agnostic ventilator application to control the operation of a an open-source ventilator.
+The aim of this project is to produce an modular MCU-agnostic ventilator application to control the operation of an open-source ventilator.

 The software is broken up into the following directories: